Catherine Blakespear (Incumbent)

 Background: Julie has a Bachelor of Science degree in Applied Mathematics from San Diego State University as well as a high school teaching credential.
 She was a software developer in the local defense industry and then started a consulting business.
 She has also managed a local medical office near the Scripps hospital.
 Julie served on the Board of Directors of Cardiff Soccer League, managed several club soccer teams in various leagues, and was the team manager of the La Costa Canyon High School Surf Team.
 Co-publisher of "The Encinitas Current", a political platform masquerading as a community newsletter.

 On the Issues: Julie is against a lot of things.
 She is against the Leucadia Streetscape project to improve Highway 101 through Leucadia.
 She fought the small Safe Parking Lot for unsheltered Encinitas residents.
-She fought the Cardiff segment of the Coastal Rail Trail for years (it's now a popular community gem).
-She is against the court ordered, certified housing plan that is getting Encinitas out of a legal war with the State of California (but doesn't have an alternative that she can articulate; she just seems eager to pick a fight with the state).
-She is against the new bikeway along 101 south of Cardiff.
+She battled against the Cardiff segment of the Coastal Rail Trail for years (it's now a popular community gem).
+She is against the court ordered, certified housing plan that is getting Encinitas out of a legal war with the State of California (but her alternative is an unrealistic pie-in-the-sky plan that will land us right back in a sea of lawsuits and cost us millions of dollars).
 Her platform seems to be mostly anti-growth.
 We don't see a lot of issues that she is passionately *for* as opposed to *against*.
 She's been described as "anti-progress" and "grievance oriented".
-She was recently endorsed by the Executive Director of the San Diego Gun Owners PAC, a right-wing gun advocate who is one of Trump's biggest fans.

 CITY COUNCIL DISTRICT 1 (NORTH LEUCADIA)

 Current Position: Encinitas City Council member (since 2012)